woojoo666/arcana-notes/Readme.md

 	console.log( Bob.child.parent.child.parent )->   // we can do this because of feedback

 Here, we have two objects referencing eachother.
 However, this is a pretty boring example of feedback, it's just a static structure.
-There is no cloning or calling.
-But what if we did something like this?

-	distance:
-		km: m*1000
-		m: km/1000 | cm*100 | mm*1000
-		cm: m/100
-		mm: m/1000

-	hikeDistance: distance(m: 1234)
-	mountainHeight: distance(km: 1)

-	console.log( "The hike is " +  hikeDistance.cm + " centimeters long" )->
-	console.log( "The mountain is " + mountainHeight.m + " meters high" )->

-Notice how you can initialize `distance` with any unit (km, m, cm, or mm), and the rest of the properties will automatically be computed.
-No need for getters.

 The real power of feedback becomes apparent in more complicated cases.
-One example is actually the `treeHeight` example given in the introduction section.
-But let's go over an extremely similar but slightly more complex example.
-What if we wanted to get the shortest path distance from a start node to an end node in a given graph?
+One example is actually the `binaryTreeHeight` example given in the introduction section.
+But let's go over a similar but slightly more complex example.
+What if we wanted to get the [shortest path distance](https://www.geeksforgeeks.org/shortest-path-unweighted-graph/) from a start node to an end node in a given graph?

 	shortestDistance: graph start end >>
 		tag #distance: (default: infinity)      // stores each node's distance from the start node.
 Default value is infinity